Tutorial 2: Create an app with containers¶

 to look like the following:definition_version: 2 entities: na_spcs_tutorial_pkg: type: application package manifest: app/manifest.yml artifacts: - src: app/* dest: ./ - service/echo_spec.yaml meta: role: tutorial_role warehouse: tutorial_warehouse na_spcs_tutorial_app: type: application from: target: na_spcs_tutorial_pkg debug: false meta: role: tutorial_role warehouse: tutorial_warehouse

 In this section, you defined a local file structure that can be deployed to a Snowflake account as a Snowflake Native App with Snowpark Container Services.
-In the next section, you will perform this deployment using Snowflake CLI.
+In the next section, you perform this deployment using Snowflake CLI.

 Create and test the app¶